Osteopathic Neuromusculoskeletal Medicine 3

 We have continued a long tradition of Osteopathic training of our residents as well as Osteopathic medical students from a variety of schools as we continue to grow during this transition.

-The Osteopathic Neuromusculoskeletal Medicine program is anticipating ACGME ONMM2 accreditation by 2019.
+The Osteopathic Neuromusculoskeletal Medicine program has ACGME Initial Accreditation as the ONMM 3 (former NMM+1) program since July 2018.
 The objective of this residency is to provide a comprehensive and longitudinal experience that will afford residents exposure to the various required disciplines in inpatient & outpatient settings, strong didactics, 100% NMM board certified faculty (4) with emphasis on hands over hands training.
 Training will also include varied approaches to patient care including injections, functional medicine, integrative medicine, acupuncture.

 Lawrence Barnard, DO